A Critical Cross-sector Conversation presented by:

 Tuesday, February 12, 2019

-Join us at the 2019 Shifting the Paradigm Forum to explore diverse perspectives in accelerating the growth of healthy landscapes in southern Ontario.
-Look out for our e-blasts leading up to the forum featuring details from each of the panels.
+The 2019 Shifting the Paradigm Forum will explore diverse perspectives in 5 panels.
+Look out for our e-blasts leading up to the event featuring details from each panel!

-Will you join us to discuss Big VISIONS for our healthy landscapes?
+Will you join us to discuss the future of conservation finance?

-This event is supported by Ontario Trillium Foundation, The Green Belt, and TD Friends of the Environment
+This event is supported by Ontario Trillium Foundation and TD Friends of the Environment

 |Subscribe | Update Your Profile | Unsubscribe|